CZhouLab/BAMBI/README.md

 - If you want to use your own RNA-Seq or microarray data for BAMBI biomarker detection, you can skip Step 0 (RNA-Seq Preprocessing).
 - Example RNA-Seq and microarray tables for testing are provided in the `example_datasets` folder.
+- All data used in this study(processed RNA-Seq and microarray data) are available at https://drive.google.com/drive/folders/1hrhTFCq1-CbVDPlxRyFxUkQO1RndEdBk?usp=sharing.
 ---

 ## Step 0: RNASeq_Preprocessing